List of Marvel Comics characters: V: Cynthia Von Doom

-Cynthia von Doom is a fictional character appearing in American comic books published by Marvel Comics.
+Cynthia von Doom is a character appearing in American comic books published by Marvel Comics.
 She is the mother of Doctor Doom and has magic-based abilities.
 Her powers and knowledge of spells have allowed her to contact demons and make deals with them for power.
 Cynthia von Doom first appeared in Astonishing Tales #8 and was created by Gerry Conway, Gene Colan, and Tom Palmer.

 Cynthia von Doom in other media

 Cynthia von Doom, also known as Coco von Doom, appears in The Super Hero Squad Show, voiced by Charlie Adler.

+Valeria von Frazen

+Valeria von Frazen was created by writer Roy Thomas and artist Larry Lieber, and first appeared in Marvel Super-Heroes #20 (February 1969).

 Vox

 Vox is the name of two characters appearing in American comic books published by Marvel Comics.

 Initiative character

 Vox is a member of the Fifty State Initiative team called Action Pack.

 When the Fifty-State Initiative was deactivated, Vox formed the Paladins with former Fifty-State Initiative members Fifty-One, Pioneer, Prima Donna, and Think Tank.